Wondering which of the 7 stages of a healthy relationship yours is in?

 Perhaps sex diminishes (especially when children first come into play).
 But intimacy should be increasing as we get to know one another better.

-So far, one of my most popular posts on relationships is called 5 Secrets to Create Lasting Love – Make Your Relationship Soar!
+So far, one of my most popular posts on relationships about how to How to Make Your Relationship Grow (click to read on my site).
 If you haven’t already read that one, check it out and let me know what you think!

 When things break down . . .